About Amberley Meredith

 consider kinder inner narratives

-engage thoughtfully with their sense of connection โ to themselves and to the people who matter most
+engage thoughtfully with their sense of connection — to themselves and to the people who matter most

-These books are not about quick fixes.
+These books and my work as a psychologist and professional supervisor are not about quick fixes.

-They are about understanding, perspective, and making space for thoughtful change.
+The are about understanding, perspective, and making space for thoughtful change.

 Professional background